MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/creating_a_log_file_for_static_driver_verifier.md

 ---
 ms.assetid: EDA6357A-D18D-439D-A0DD-050BA51E1A79
-title: 'Creating a log file for Static Driver Verifier'
+title: Creating a log file for Static Driver Verifier
-description: 'The Windows Server 2012&\#32;Hardware Certification Program requires a Driver Verification Log \(DVL\) for all applicable driver submissions.'
+description: The Windows Server 2012&\#32;Hardware Certification Program requires a Driver Verification Log \(DVL\) for all applicable driver submissions.
 ---

 # Creating a log file for Static Driver Verifier